manojbhandi/studentsCRUDProject/README.md

   * ![image](https://github.com/manojbhandi/studentsCRUDProject/assets/97438009/57ccf836-9e15-44a2-aa77-e6a1b3a1180c)

-  * Finlay our table looks like: the databse can be accessed after running the project on localhost :- <http://localhost:8080/h2-console/>
+  * Finaly our table looks like: the databse can be accessed after running the project on localhost :- <http://localhost:8080/h2-console/>

   * ![image](https://github.com/manojbhandi/studentsCRUDProject/assets/97438009/82adbd25-ceef-4db2-bc3d-6f15f876a887)